uazgraduatecollege/developer-essentials/docs/best-practices/documentation.md

 Developer-facing documentation is essential for communicating information about how to begin development on a new project, or how a project is designed to be configured and used.
 This best practice is designed to be a guide for repository-level documentation, i.e., the documentation which would live on the filesystem in the project's source control repository.

+## Rationale

 Documentation preserves developer knowledge and reduces waste.
 It gives a developers a place to explain how to use their project to other developers and it helps new developers get up and running quickly.
 In a well-documented project, you can stand on the shoulders of the other developers.

 ## Specifics